Mahbas/AI_Course_Capstone/README.md

 To support reproducibility and responsible ML practice, this repository includes:

-  - A datasheet documenting the query history and function evaluations generated during the project
+  - A datasheet documenting the query history and function evaluations generated during the project [Datasheet](Datasheet.md)

-  - A model card describing the optimisation strategy, assumptions, performance and limitations
+  - A model card describing the optimisation strategy, assumptions, performance and limitations [Model Card](ModelCard.md)

   - Supporting notebooks and analysis used to guide decision-making across rounds